-Build your milk tracker budget
+Build your milk tracker forecast

-Reset to latest [company] milk prices
+Reset to latest [company] milk prices button

 If your selected milk company has recently released a pricing update, you can use the reset milk price button to bring those up to date values into the milk tracker for you automatically.